 There may be various reasons why we buy and use lavalier microphones, but one of the primary reasons is that of ease of hiding it.
 Hence, if ever you would buy a lavalier mic, you should consider this reason; you should consider its “hide-ability.”
 Some lavalier mics are designed to be hidden from sight or frame during the video recording session using your DLSR camera, while some can be readily hidden underneath collars or shirts.

 Consider Its Noise Level

 The noise factor should be foremost in your consideration when buying a lavalier lapel microphone for your DLSR camera.
 Since Lavalier mics come at relatively low prices, the temptation to settle for cheaper ones would be a great tendency.
 Some omnidirectional mics usually tend to be of low audio quality and pick up much noise, especially, after weeks of long usage.
 In such case, you will be required to minimize its audio input by using software for isolating noise.
 This move to minimize the audio usually sacrifices the low frequencies of audio inputs.
-Hence, it would be good at the onset to go for those lavalier mics that are of quality yet expensive.
+Hence, it would be good at the onset to go for those lavalier mics that are of amazing sound quality yet expensive.

 Omnidirectional Lavalier Mics VS Directional Lavalier Mics

 Lavalier Omnidirectional mics are generally easier to mount than those of the directional ones.
 Moreover, they can pick up sounds from different directions.
 Hence, you should opt for this type of lapel mics if you need to capture sounds from different directions during filming or videomaking.
 If you would use the lapel microphone inside a controlled and closed environment, you should go for directional mics, for this type of mics are mostly used in controlled and closed studio environments like in the newsrooms.